-Air fryer or oven baked, these Shrimp Avocado Egg Rolls are downright addictive!
+Air fryer or oven baked, these Shrimp Avocado Egg Rolls are impossible to resist!
 Tons of flavor, crispy on the outside & healthy fats all rolled into one.
 This post is brought to you in partnership with California Avocado.

 Shrimp Avocado Egg Rolls, either made in the air fryer or baked in the oven, are a fantastic way to highlight the season’s produce in perfectly wrapped, healthy bundles.